ScottPeterJohnson/kdbgen/README.md

 ## Configuration
 ### Multiplatform Kotlin
-To use the generated convenience row types in a multiplatform Kotlin project (JS + JVM + Shared code), kdbgen should be a dependency of the JVM project, the `useCommonTypes` flag should be enabled if any of your columns are timestamps or UUIDs, the `--outputDirectory` should point to the shared project's generated sources, and `dslDirectory` should be set to the JVM project's generated sources.
+To use the generated DSL convenience row types in a multiplatform Kotlin project (JS + JVM + Shared code), kdbgen should be a dependency of the JVM project, the `useCommonTypes` flag should be enabled if any of your columns are timestamps or UUIDs, the `--outputDirectory` should point to the shared project's generated sources, and `dslDirectory` should be set to the JVM project's generated sources.